 A subregional model for the Aromas area was prepared for CWD as a tool to delineate well capture zones in the updated DWSAP reports (Johnson, 2009).
-This model is being adapted for CWD's Proposition 84 funded basin management study.
+This model will be adapted for CWD's Proposition 84 funded basin management study.